“Just sit there right now

-It is my heartfelt belief that the primary purpose of essays such as these is not so much to provide answers, but to point us toward better questions.
+It is my heartfelt belief that the primary purpose of essays and non-fiction writing on spirituality is not so much to provide answers, but to point us toward better questions.
 If I pose a question and answer it in the same space, without giving you pause for reflection, I’m not really doing my job.
 That would make me little more than a talking head with a very quiet voice.
 (Ever hear the expression,”He has a perfect face for radio?”
 Maybe bloggers are people who also have the perfect voice for online journalism.)

 These are important considerations, for I hope a truth that has gone unspoken thus far is still quite clear: not all innovations are desirable.
 Being new or avant-garde does not equate to being better in any field, and certainly not one such as religion where the ability to carry time-tested wisdom is one of the most valued attributes.
 The theological equivalent of a dress made of black snakes may have some initial shock value, but little if any staying power.

 WHAT WOULD FEMA DO?

 Maybe it is because the seed for this piece was an essay I started writing just after Hurricane Sandy plowed into the northeast coast of the United States.
 In any case, I have found this image inescapable: